 Beta Particle A high-speed particle emitted from the nucleus, which is identical to an electron.
-They can have a - 1 or $\pm$ 1 charge and are effectively shielded by thin layers of metal or plastic.
+They can have a -1 or +1 charge and are effectively shielded by thin layers of metal or plastic.
 Beta particles are generally only hazardous when they are internally deposited.

 Curie The basic unit of activity.
-A quantity of any

-radionuclide that undergoes an average

-transformation rate of 37 billion transformations per second.
+A quantity of any radionuclide that undergoes an average transformation rate of 37 billion transformations per second.
 One curie is the approximate activity of 1 gram of radium.
-Named for Marie and Pierre material with the passage of time, due to the spontaneous emission from the atomic nuclei of either alpha or beta particles, often accompanied by gamma radiation.
+Named for Marie and Pierre Curie, who discovered radium in 1898.

+Decay, RadioactiveThe decrease in the amount of any radioactive material with the passage of time, due to the spontaneous emission from the atomic nuclei of either alpha or beta particles, often accompanied by gamma radiation.